callaghanmt-training/rc-lesson-plans/hpc0/closing-email.md

 Please feel free to invite us for a coffee/chat any time!
 Also feel free to drop us at Research Computing a question about anything computational research related via <https://bit.ly/arc-help>

-We also invite you to take 5 minutes to complete this feedback form for SWD6 High Performance Python.
+We also invite you to take 5 minutes to complete this feedback form for HPC0 Introduction to Linux.
 This helps us to keep improving!
 <https://leeds.onlinesurveys.ac.uk/it-training-online-sessions-feedback>

 Thanks,